 Fabric is sold and priced by the 1/4 yard.

-- Care Instructions: Linen will always seize up after washing but as soon as you start to use/wear it the fibers relax again.
-Machine wash in warm, hang to dry is best.
+Care Instructions: Linen will always seize up after washing but as soon as you start to use/wear it the fibers relax again.
+Machine wash on cold cycle, air dry is best.

 European laundered linen, tumbled at the mill for softness.
 This linen is yarn dyed, meaning the yarns are dyed before being woven.
-Allsorts is a joyful mix of pink, orange, oat, black and grey/blue stripes.
+Wes features a lovely pink and mustard check, with a check size of 13mm.

 It is produced in small batches in Eastern Europe where there is a strong heritage of spinning and weaving linen fabric.
 Made by a mill who uses electricity supplied solely from renewable energy sources and OEKO Tex certified.